Where to buy ducklings or ducks for your backyard or small farm

 Option 5: Individuals in your area (backyard poultry keepers)

 True story: Our very first ducklings came from another local backyard duck breeder in our area.
-In hindsight, we’re not sure which of us knew less about ducks at that point in time.
+In hindsight, we’re not sure which of us knew less about ducks at the time.

 In case you don’t know, this is the very opposite of the ideal ratio you’d want in a backyard flock, assuming you want any males at all.
 (See: Should I get male or female ducks or both?)

 Thankfully, a friend with a nearby farm adopted two of our drakes.
 The remaining drake, Sir Winston Duckbill, has been a steadfast member of our home flock for over a decade since.
-Yes, “Winnie the Screw,” as we affectionately call him, requires a separate coop and run for much of the year when his hormones are running hot, but we still love him.
+Despite his age, “Winnie the Screw” as we affectionately call him, still has to be separated from the girls for much of the year when his hormones are running hot, but we still love him.

-Moral of the story: Local backyard breeders can be an excellent source for your ducks.
-If you go this route, you’ll want to also inquire about the breeding practices.
+Moral of the story: Local backyard breeders can be a good place to get your ducks.
+However, if you want a sexed run, either: a) you’ll probably want to know how to vent-sex ducklings, or b) you’ll want to get ducks once they’re old enough to sex based on vocalizations and/or appearance.
+If you go this route, you’ll want to also inquire about breeding practices.
 For instance, are there any guards/systems in place to prevent inbreeding?
-Are breeds kept separate — assuming you want a heritage breed and not a hybrid?
+Are breeds kept separate — assuming you want a true heritage breed and not a hybrid?

 Pros:

-• Possibly make long-term connections with other duck people in your area.
+- Possibly make long-term connections with other crazy duck people in your area (ha!).

 Cons:

-• Breeding practices and/or genetic diversity may not be comparable in quality compared to larger operations with more animals and professional standards.
+- Breeding practices and/or genetic diversity may not be comparable in quality compared to larger operations with more animals and professional breeding standards.

 Now that you know where to buy ducklings or mature ducks plus the pros and cons of each option, you can make the decision that is best for you.
 Regardless of which option you choose, be sure you’re prepared to raise happy, healthy ducks from day one and for years to come!